userlerueda/LTRCLD-1451/LAB_GUIDE.md

 * Questions are most welcome.
 We ** request ** you to ask questions and make the session interactive.
 * Self exploration is fun.
 At the end of each section, take a few minutes to review and ask questions if you have any.

+## Openstack installation
+* Openstack installation is not included in this session to make efficient use of time.
+* Successful installtion
 ---

 # Introduction to Openstack